kmccalltech/ad-config/README.md

 <img src="https://i.imgur.com/BxtQWIF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create two VMs in Azure ensuring that they are in the SAME VIRTUAL NETWORK and SUBNET MASK (see networking tab when creating VM).
+Create two VMs in Azure, ensuring that they are in the SAME VIRTUAL NETWORK and SUBNET MASK (see networking tab when creating VM).

 Name one dc-1 (Domain Controller) and set the image to Windows Server 2022.

-Name second VM client-1 and set the image to Windows 10.
+Name the second VM client-1 and set the image to Windows 10.
 </p>
 <br />